Small bedroom ideas: How to maximise space

 Midjourney AI image of a small bedroom layout with a cosy alcove

 You heard it here first, folks: Beds don’t always have to go in the middle of the room!
-On the contrary, sometimes a bedroom layout just calls for the bed to go in the corner – like this one here, with a beautiful alcove.
+This simple bedroom idea works brilliantly – positioning your bed in the corner is one of our favourite very small bedroom design ideas that instantly frees up extra floor space.

 Maximise vertical space with loft or cabin beds